queria/qsrun/README.rst

 ::

   $ cd ~/apps/
-  $ git clone 'git@github.com:queria/QSRun.git' qsrun
+  $ git clone 'git@github.com:queria/qsrun.git' qsrun
   $ cd qsrun
   $ qmake
   $ make
-  $ ./release/qsrun # <- launch
+  $ ./build/qsrun # <- launch

-You can copy ./release/qsrun to (or make symlink) ~/bin/ or some other directory which you have in your PATH.
+You can copy ./build/qsrun to (or make symlink) ~/bin/ or some other directory which is in your PATH.

 You can add hotkey bindings for example to Alt+F2: